 This piece of plastic has completely changed the way we are spending money.
 There has always been ways of obtaining credit.
 But the advent of credit cards as we now know them created a big shift in how we think and act with our money.

 Before credit cards we used cash.
 We walked into a shop and we handed over our hard-earned cash and got something in exchange.
 The pain of paying occurred at the same time as the pleasure of buying.
 So, we tended to give a lot more thought to what we were spending our money on.

 Now we hand over a credit card and we don’t have the same feeling of pain.
 That is delayed until the credit card statement arrives and if you don’t look at it, you can defer the pain out even further.

 But you get the pleasure straight away and it feels good to spend.

 The ease of ‘buy now pay later’ deals means we can buy larger items for absolutely $0, zero, nix, zip, nothing!
 You get the enjoyment of having the item right now and don’t have to feel the pain for months.

 Spending money is so easy that we succumb – and worry about paying for it later.

 We have given you just a taste of the reasons why we find it so easy to spend money.
 These are very generalised reasons.
 If you want to dig a little more deeply into your own personal reasons why you spend money, go to our Home page and take the Money Personality quiz.

-If you are serious about discovering ways to mange money so you can reach your financial goals, then drop us an email or click on this link to find a day and time that suits you to have a chat with us.
+If you are serious about discovering ways to mange money so you can reach your financial goals, then drop me an email or click on this link to find a day and time that suits you to have a chat with me.
 Best of all – it’s free!